-Necmettin Özkan has first-hand professional experience in IT quality, process and performance management and Agile Software Development.
-Among the frameworks, closely works with ITIL, COBIT, Scrum and Kanban.
+First-hand professional experience in IT quality, process and performance management and Agile Software Development.
+Among the frameworks, closely works with ITIL, COBIT, and Scrum.
 In particular, consulted in a large-scale transformation of IT processes, tools and people of a Bank from waterfall to Scrum that is the biggest in the Middle East and East Europe in size and taking place in a highly regulated environment driven by COBIT.
-Passionate about contributing to the body of knowledge by sharing with public speaking, academic publications and as a reviewer for international conferences and journals.
-As a PhD student at Gebze Technical University, deeply interested in researching on the real agility, for organizations.
+As a Software Efficiency Specialist, got the chance to see and gain experience on the overall IT by performing a broad and variety of activities in all aspects of process, technology and people of Software Development Department.
+Passionate about contributing to the body of knowledge by sharing with public speaking, academic publications and as a reviewer for international conferences.
+Nowadays, deeply interested in researching on balanced and scaled agile software development and the real agility.